tallesl/net-Query/README.md

 * `ChangeExactly(n, sql, parameters)`;
 * `ChangeNoMoreThan(n, sql, parameters)`.

-[UnexpectedNumberOfRowsAffected] is thrown and the transaction is rolled back if the amount of affected rows is different from the expected.
+[UnexpectedNumberOfRowsAffectedException] is thrown and the transaction is rolled back if the amount of affected rows is different from the expected.

 ## Retrieving data